This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 View code hierarchy

-You can view code hierarchy when you've selected an entry from the suggestions list:
+You can view code hierarchy when you've selected an entry from the suggestion list:

 If code completion doesn't work, this may be due to one of the following reasons: